-All questions must be received by the Chief Executive Officer or other person authorised for this purpose by the Chief Executive Officer no later than 5pm on the day11.59pm two days prior to the advertised date of the Council Meeting.
+There shall be a public question time at every Council Meeting to enable members of the public to address questions to Council.
+Questions may be delivered to the Civic Centre or submitted electronically through Council's website.
+All such questions must be received by the Chief Executive Officer or other person authorised for this purpose by the Chief Executive Officer no later than 5pm on the day prior to the advertised date of the Council Meeting.

-Questions are limited to a maximum of two questions per individual with no subparts.
+Questions are limited to a maximum of two questions per individual.
 Questioners are expected to disclose any personal or professional interests in the subject matter of their questions on the question forms available at the Civic Centre or on Council's website.

 All such questions must be received in writing and must include the name of the person asking the question.
-Where there are more than two questions are received from any person, only the Chief Executive Officer will determine the first two questions to will be read and answered at the meeting.
+Where there are more than two questions received from any person, the Chief Executive Officer will determine the two questions to be read and answered at the meeting.